 by Catherine Schmitt

 “King Tides” are the monthly high tides that occur during the new and full moons.
 They are also called “spring tides” but that term is a bit confusing because here in the Northeast, the highest tides of the year usually occur in late fall.
-The next King Tides in Bar Harbor are on November 16 (13.5 feet at 10:56 am) and December 15 (13.3 feet at 10:39 am), both on the new moon.
+The next King Tides in Winter Harbor are December 14 (13.6 feet at 9:47 am) and December 15 (13.6 feet at 10:38 am), on the new moon.

 By observing King Tides, we can get a sense for the impact of future sea level rise.
 In a new assessment of climate change from the Maine Climate Council, the Maine Geological Survey recommended the state “commit” to manage for 1.5 feet of relative sea level rise by 2050 and 3.9 feet of sea level rise by the year 2100, and “prepare” to manage for 3 feet of relative sea level rise by 2050 and 8.8 feet of sea level rise by the year 2100.